ANALOG Computing

-The title began as an acronym for Atari Newsletter And Lots Of Games, but that was only spelled out in the first two issues.
+The title began as an acronym for Atari Newsletter And Lots Of Games, which was only spelled out in the first two issues.
 Originally the title as printed on the cover was A.N.A.L.O.G.
-400/800 Magazine, but by the eighth issue it changed to A.N.A.L.O.G.
+400/800 Magazine, but starting with the sixth issue it was shortened to A.N.A.L.O.G.
 Computing.
-Though the dots remained in the logo, it was simply referred to as ANALOG or ANALOG Computing inside the magazine.
+Though the dots remained in the logo, over time it became ANALOG or ANALOG Computing inside the magazine.

-ANALOG also sold commercial games, two books of type-in software, and access to a custom bulletin-board system.
-After the Atari ST was released, coverage of the new systems eventually moved to a separate publication: ST-Log.

-While the program listings were covered under the magazine's copyright protections, users were granted the right to type them into their computer for personal use, so long as they were not sold or copied.
+The program listings were covered under the magazine's copyright protections, and users were granted the right to type them into their computer for personal use, so long as they were not sold or copied.

 History

 ANALOG was co-launched by Lee H. Pappas and Michael DesChesnes who met at a Star Trek convention in 1978.
 The first issue of the magazine was January / February 1981.
 It was published bi-monthly through the November / December 1983 issue and then monthly beginning with the January 1984 issue.

-When the Atari ST was announced in 1985, it was initially covered in ANALOG, and a supplementary section, ST-Log, was eventually included within ANALOG.
-With its 10th issue, ST-Log became a separate magazine with ANALOG fully devoted to the Atari 8-bit computer line.
+Following the Atari ST announcement in early 1985, ANALOG expanded its scope to include the new computer line.
+Starting with the April 1986 issue, ST coverage was consolidated into a supplementary section titled ST-Log.
+With its 10th issue, in January 1987 ST-Log became a separate magazine and ANALOG returned to being fully devoted to the Atari 8-bit computers.
 (This paralleled STart magazine being spun off from Antic.)

-In 1988, Pappas announced in an ST-Log editorial that both it and ANALOG Computing were under new ownership of LFP Inc. and the offices moved from Worcester, Massachusetts to North Hollywood, California.
-The relocation resulted in circulation being interrupted between issues 58 and 59 (from October 1987 to March 1988).
-Subscribers were not told ahead of time; it was announced in the Editorial section of ANALOG issue 59.
+In the April 1988 issues of ST-Log and ANALOG Computing, Pappas announced that both magazines were under new ownership and the offices moved from Worcester, Massachusetts to North Hollywood, California.
+Circulation was interrupted between issues 58 and 59 (from October 1987 to March 1988).
+Details of the acquisition were not mentioned in the editorial, but the masthead showed the publisher as L.F.P., Inc. (for Larry Flynt Publications).
+Subscribers were not told ahead of time.